ahri/ahri.github.io/_posts/2014-02-09-seinfeld-method.md

 So what is a habit anyway?
 Wikipedia [says](http://en.wikipedia.org/wiki/Habit) "A habit (or wont) is a routine of behavior that is repeated regularly and tends to occur unconsciously."
-I think this is a helpful definition; it shows off the strength that we can harness by taking control and using this artifact of human psyche for our own, initially conscious, benefit.
+I think this is a helpful definition; it shows off the strength that we can harness by taking control and using this artefact of human psyche for our own, initially conscious, benefit.

 ## The Gist